retter-berkeley/PhysicsGyms/README.md

 Eache gymanisum file creates observation space consisting of the state space for the correct number dimensionality for each system.
 The action space is one-dimensional.
 The step uses solve IVP with a small time step over which the control is applied as a constant.
 Solve IVP calls dynamics package, which holds exact equations, with fixed parameters.

-I implement gymnasium files by placing in gymanisum classic control, updating necessary __init__.py files in that gymnaiusm (not incluced) and manually/locally importing library in python script.
+I implement gymnasium files by placing in gymanisum classic control, updating necessary __init__.py files in that gymnaiusm and manually/locally importing library in python script.
 I also manually/locally import the dynamics library in the python scrip